sso66/eagletonlabs-browserify-node-js/src/sockets/README.md

 ## sockets: Implementing Socket Services in Node.js

 **Purpose:**
-> An import part of backend services is the ability to communicate over sockets.
+> An important part of backend services is the ability to communicate over sockets.
 >
 > Sockets allow one process to communicate with another process through and IP address and port.
 >
-> This can be useful when you're implementing interprocess communicacation (IPC) for two different processes
-> running on the same server or accessing a service running on a completely different server.
+> This can be useful when you're implementing interprocess communication (IPC) for two different processes running on the same server or accessing a service running on a completely different server.

 **Reason:**
-> Node.js provides the `net` module which allows you to create both a socket server and clients that can connect
-> to the socket server.
+> Node.js provides the `net` module which allows you to create both a socket server and clients that can connect to the socket server.
 >
-> For secure connnections Node.js provides the `tls` module that allows you to implement secure TLS socket servers
-> and the clients.
+> For secure connnections Node.js provides the `tls` module that allows you to implement secure TLS socket servers and the clients.

 - *Understanding Network Sockets*
 > Network sockets are endpoints of communications that flow across a computer network.